bayoub03/Master-Thesis-Implementation/README.md

 - Addition of a version that use **direct syscall**.
 - Fixed a bug in the `static_from_here` function.
 Previously, this function included and called `static_from_file`.
 However, due to the use of `#pragma once`, macros defined specifically for `static_from_here` were not available in the scope of `static_from_file` if `static_from_file` was included before its invocation by `static_from_here`.

+- A basic XOR custom encryption has been added to bypass static detection since the encryption performed by AVET are flagged by AV softwares.

 Furthermore, the repository includes a custom xor encoder designed to enhance evasion capabilities, addressing the limitations of the existing AVET encoder that fails to hide the payload against AVs statically.

 ## Author